js-joda/js-joda/_includes/CheatSheet.md

 ## Consistent method prefixes

-The API is using a consistent method prefixes.
+The API is using a set of consistent method prefixes.

 - of - static factory method
 - parse - static factory method focused on parsing